p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 + `DigestList`
 + `DigestListAck`

-There is no known reason why a P4 data plane would ever have use for knowing digest list id values.
+There is no known use case for a P4 data plane to know digest list id values.

 ### ids of action profiles, and their members